So you’re considering the life of a fitness guru? The life of a personal trainer is full of promise, reward, and fulfillment.

 - Client relations and behavioral coaching.
 This domain tests your people skills.
-Are you able to connect with clients and provide quality coaching and training advice?
+Can you connect with clients and provide quality coaching and training advice?

-- Professional development and responsibility This domain looks at how well you are able to administer a successful fitness business.
-From adhering to policy and standards as well as organizational skills.
+- Professional development and responsibility.
+This domain looks at how well you can administer a successful fitness business by adhering to policy and standards and organizational skills.

-You’ll need to get a score of 70% in order to pass, then boom!
-You’re an NASM certified personal trainer.
+You’ll need to get a score of 70% to pass, then boom!
+You’re a NASM certified personal trainer.

-If you unfortunately don’t make the cut, you can resit the exam.
+If you, unfortunately, don’t cut, you can resit the exam.
 For your first failed attempt, you wait one week before you can sit for it again.
 If you fail after that, you must wait 30 working days before being allowed to retake it.

-The cost for the retest is $199.
+The cost of the retest is $199.
 Pretty gnarly considering what you will have already paid for registration.

 As you can see, the top tier package is $1,000.00 more than the basic tier.
-The differences are simply based on additional study materials with the All-Inclusive package also including post cert career support.
+The differences are based on additional study materials with the All-Inclusive package, including post-cert career support.

-NASM often puts up discounts and promos, so if your timing is right, you can snag a package at a decent knockdown.
+NASM often offers discounts and promos, so you can snag a package at a decent knockdown if your timing is right.

-Also keep in mind the $199 retest fee if the need should arise.
+Also, consider the $199 retest fee if the need arises.

-NASM CPT might seem pricey, but the payoff and added benefits of a NASM badge are priceless.
+NASM CPT might seem pricey, but a NASM badge’s payoff and added benefits are priceless.

 Firstly, it’s done almost completely online, which means you can take the test from the comfort of your home.

-For that reason, ISSA is also one of the very few certs that can be taken outside the US. it is after all an international institution as the name suggests.
+Therefore, ISSA is also one of the few certifications that can be taken outside the US.
+It is, after all, an international institution, as the name suggests.

-Most of the top certifying agencies require a hefty fee and a strict time window in which to get the job done, or rather redone.
+Most top certifying agencies require a hefty fee and a strict time window to get the job done or, rather redone.
 With ISSA, you get your first re-try free.

 One last great aspect of ISSA is its focus on the business angel.
-While most certs solely focus on cramming you with exercise and nutrition science, ISSA equips you with business skills.
+While most certifications focus on cramming you with exercise and nutrition science, ISSA equips you with business skills.